 Goldman Environmental Prize nominators work in a broad range of fields, including environmental justice, indigenous rights, natural resource protection, biodiversity conservation, citizen advocacy, environmental health, land management, human rights, and many more.
-Their on-the-ground knowledge and worldwide reach enable us to identify many of the world’s most inspiring grassroots environmental leaders.
+Their on-the-ground knowledge and global reach enable us to identify many of the world’s most inspiring grassroots environmental leaders.

 Foundation staff research nominations thoroughly, drawing on the resources of nominating organizations and individuals.
-The identities of nominees remain confidential throughout the processes.
+The identities of nominees remain confidential throughout the process.
 Final selections are made by the Goldman Environmental Prize Jury, which combines the commitment of the Foundation’s Board of Directors with the expertise of distinguished environmentalists.

 The following premises guide the Goldman Environmental Prize Jury in selecting Prize winners:

 - Recent achievements that have enhanced the environment and inspired others are the foundation for recognition

 - Grassroots initiatives are given priority over scientific, academic, or governmental activities

 - Private citizens are given priority over executives of large NGOs

 - Government employees are eligible only for work outside the scope of their official responsibilities

 - The Prize is not a lifetime achievement award, nor is it given posthumously

 Goldman Prize recipients are often: